Tom Bower: BBC career

 In 1970, Bower joined the BBC as a researcher on the programme 24 Hours before becoming a reporter on Panorama.
 He was a producer on Panorama from 1975 until 1987.
 He left the BBC in 1995.

 Books and journalism

 Bower's first book was Blind Eye to Murder (1980), the first exposé based on eyewitnesses and newly released archives in London and Washington of the Allied failure after 1945 to hunt down Nazi war criminals and de-Nazify West Germany.
-The book was serialised for 5 days in The Times and was the basis of a BBC TV documentary.
+The book was serialised in The Times and was the basis of a BBC TV documentary.

-Bower's second book was Klaus Barbie: The Butcher of Lyon (1984) which documented Klaus Barbie's war crimes during World War II as head of the Gestapo in Lyon, Germany and his post-war work for the American intelligence agency Counterintelligence Corps (CIC) and South American narcotics and arms dealers.
+Bower's second book was Klaus Barbie: The Butcher of Lyon (1984) which documented Klaus Barbie's war crimes during World War II as head of the Gestapo in Lyon, France and his postwar work for the American intelligence agency Counterintelligence Corps (CIC) and South American narcotics and arms dealers.
 Bower's book was serialised in The Times in September 1983.
 Neal Ascherson positively reviewed the book in The Observer in January 1984.